 I started with a highly rated, but low-priced hand grinder.
 It did a decent job but didn’t last long.
 After it broke within a few months, I decided to replace it with a higher quality grinder.

-Ultimately, I decided to return it for the Lido E-T, pictured at the bottom.
-It was a big jump in price, but it’s an awesome grinder that produces a much more consistent grind with less effort than the others.
+Ultimately, I decided to return the Handground for the Lido E-T. It was a big jump in price, but it’s an awesome grinder that produces a much more consistent grind with less effort than the others.
 Four years later it’s still going strong.

 The Lido is widely considered one of the best manual coffee grinders available.
 It grinds just as consistently as much more expensive electric grinders, it’s built with high-quality materials, and its capacity is higher than most other manual coffee grinders.
 Also, you can replace parts that wear out rather than buying a whole new grinder.